 Refer to Guide Drawings and Special Provisions for any required structures or supports (e.g. poles).
-Breakaway devices are allowed for flashing beacon only.
 All other ITS devices shall be considered non-breakaway and be located well outside the clear zone or in areas shielded by guardrail, barrier wall or other shielding method.